-Cardiff City Football Club is committed to safeguarding the welfare of children and vulnerable adults who engage in Club organised activities.
+Cardiff City Football Club is committed to safeguarding the welfare of children and adults at risk who engage in Club organised activities.

-Whether it is at the Stadium, the Academy or the Cardiff City FC Foundation, the Club will strive to keep children and vulnerable adults safe and free from harm.
+Whether it is at the Stadium, the Academy or the Cardiff City FC Foundation, the Club will strive to keep children and adults at risk safe and free from harm.

 The Club takes its responsibilities seriously in this area and we are committed to: